Criteria for Admissions

 - choice of parent participation or non-participation according to tuition plan agreement

-- for Kindergarten, the results of a screening test
+- for Transitional Kindergarten and Kindergarten, the results of a screening test

 - for grades 1-8, the scholastic record from the previous school attended as demonstrated by a transcript

 - social conduct consistent with St. Apollinaris Catholic School expectations

 - satisfactory completion of work for each school year previous to attending St. Apollinaris Catholic School

 - copy of Baptismal, First Communion and Sacrament of Reconciliation certificates (if applicable), and Health and Attendance Records

 Waiting List Policy